adel2924/Poker-python/README.md

-# Poker Nash ICM Equilibrium Calculator / Push or Fold Checker
+# Poker Nash ICM Equilibrium Calculator

 The program tests whether the user made the right decision, based on their hand, position, blinds and chips.